- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - If you choose DenyThe add-on will not have access and, when it needs it again, it will ask for permission again through another dialog box.

-The Office add-in ecosystem offers a highly flexible framework for extending Word, Excel, Outlook, and more Using standard web technologies, tools like Yeoman, Visual Studio, or the VS Code Development Kit, and a JavaScript API with specific and common models supported by sets of requirements, and with a solid understanding of the manifest's role, project structure, debugging options, deployment methods, and the implications of permissions and device access, it's possible to build powerful solutions that seamlessly integrate into the everyday Office experience without disrupting the user's usual workflow.
+The Office add-in ecosystem offers a highly flexible framework for extending Word, Excel, Outlook, and other Office applications using standard web technologies, tools like Yeoman, Visual Studio, and the VS Code Development Kit, and a JavaScript API with specific and common models supported by sets of requirements.
+By understanding the role of the manifest, project structure, debugging options, deployment methods, and the implications of permissions and device access, it's possible to build powerful solutions that seamlessly integrate into the everyday Office experience without disrupting the user's usual workflow.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.